candy-crypto/Research_Application/README.md

   https://playground.raise.mit.edu/create/
 - Download the sb3 file onto your computer
 - In Scratch, select File and "Load from your computer"
-- The yellow blocks on top give instruction on what to click to get run the program
+- The yellow blocks on top give instruction on what to click to run the program